qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - do not see my folders on your app
 - Is there any way to see messages I have sent?
 Like a sent folder?
 - How do I see my sent emails
 - Sent emails ?
 Can not see sent emails.
+- I'm missing some emails I sent.
+They aren't showing up as sent

 ## intent:search_in_box
 - Search doesn't work.
 The email is in my inbox and when I search for it by name or by email id it doesn't show up.